 What a pain, because how can potential book buyers judge whether to pre-order a book or not when they have nothing to read to make their decision?

-But this is where Createspace, for all their failings, comes in very useful.
+But this is where publishing in paperback comes in very useful.
 By publishing a paperback version of your book, you will, after a week or so, have a ‘Look Inside’ preview read for your paperback version.

-I usually publish my paperback version on Createspace two weeks before publishing my pre-order ebook.
+I usually publish my paperback version a few weeks before publishing my pre-order ebook.

 In the end, though, launching your new ebook with pre-orders has more positives than negatives.